tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/file_upload.rst

     return render(request, 'earth_engine/viewer.html', context)

-3. Navigate to `<http://localhost:8000/apps/earth-engine/viewer/>`_ and upload a file.
-Verify that information about the uploaded file is printed to the console.
+3. Navigate to `<http://localhost:8000/apps/earth-engine/viewer/>`_.
+Press the **Set Boundary** button to open the Set Boundary form.
+Choose a file and press the **Set Boundary** button in the modal to upload it.
+Verify that the name of the file is printed to the console.

 4. Write Uploaded File to Temporary Directory
 =============================================